iisys-hof/map-matching-2/README.md

 * Track sanitation with Douglas-Peucker algorithm
 * Removing of spatially duplicate points
 * Median merging of point clouds, with adaptive distance when the next road is far away
-* Candidate search based on adaptive circle radius or k-nearest neighbor
+* Candidate search based on adaptive circle radius, k-nearest neighbor, and combined mode
 * Candidate adoption of siblings and/or nearby candidates
 * Within edge turn functionality for disabled candidate adoption
 * Matching of tracks with gaps with MDP and skip-errors option (default)